Skip to content

 Kemira’s customers are increasingly focused on the environmental impacts of their operations.
 Following consumer pressure, there is increasing demand for biodegradable and recyclable products and also for products enable more sustainable processes.

-Over 50% of Kemira’s revenue comes from products that improve customers resource efficiency.
+Almost 60% of Kemira’s revenue comes from products that improve customers resource efficiency.
 One of Kemira’s objectives is also to increase its revenue from renewable solutions.
-The aim is to reach 500 MEUR in renewable solutions revenue by the end of 2030 from around EUR 100 million in 2019 (2022: ~ EUR 250 million).
+The aim is to reach 500 MEUR in renewable solutions revenue by the end of 2030 from around EUR 100 million in 2019.

 Kemira is a leading provider of sustainable chemical solutions for water-intensive industries